learn-co-students/swift-MovieNight-lab-swift-intro-000/README.md

 JSON in Swift is recognized as [`String` : `AnyObject?`].
 It's a dictionary where the `key`'s are of type `String` and the `value`'s are of type `AnyObject?`.
 But we can be even more specific when we're the ones communicating with the API within our code.
 We can narrow down the `AnyObject?` type to what the type actually is.
 How do we know what type it is?
 We'll get there.

+What API are we working with here?
+[OMDb API](http://www.omdbapi.com)--The OMDb API is a free web service to obtain movie information, all content and images on the site are contributed and maintained by their users.

+Here's how OMDb (our API we're working with) gives us back one movie.
+It's in the form of a dictionary where the `key`'s are of type `String` and the `value`'s are of type `String`.

+[`String` : `String`]

 ```swift
 {